Lolindhir/PnP/src/assets_raw/Rules/Classes/Ranger.md

 You invoke spirits of nature to magically hide yourself.
 As a Bonus Action, you can give yourself the Invisible condition until the end of your next turn.
 You may extend your Nature's Veil for another round by taking an Action to extend it, in which case it lasts until the end of your next turn.
 You can maintain Nature's Veil for up to 10 minutes.

-You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.
+You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you start a new Adventuring Period.

 ### Level 14: Relentless Hunter [none]
 At 14th level, your focus on the hunt becomes unbreakable in the chaos of battle.